jbatistareis/wmo/README.md

 // plays it
 key.pressKey();
 ```
-To achieve different sounds, you can change the phase, set an envelope or modulation.
+To achieve different sounds, you can change the phase, set an envelope or add modulation.

 ## TODO